sigcsets/sigcse2022/pages/schedule_index.md

 **Women More Likely to Have a Sense of Belonging in Coding Bootcamps than University Computer Science Programs**
 Sherry Seibel (Simmons University); Nanette Veilleux (Simmons University); Tabitha Miles (Simmons University); Rachel Beaulieu (Simmons University)

-**How Do Students Seek Help and How Do TAs Respond?
+**[Now Virtual] How Do Students Seek Help and How Do TAs Respond?
 Investigating Help-Seeking Strategies in CS1 Office Hours**
 Harrison Kwik (Northwestern University); Haoqi Zhang (Northwestern University); Eleanor O'Rourke (Northwestern University)

 **Bringing Ethics and Justice into CS1 Courses through Data that Shows an Incomplete Picture**